Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - I was able to successfully implement the add Question feature for the FAQ page so that an admin can add a new question, and it will display on the main page.
  - With this information, I can now implement the same functionality into the course page

+#### Update for 4/19/22 (%)
+ - Planning on spending most of the day creating the course model and a few functionalities that come with it.
+ - had a lot of discussion with a few classmates about the best approach to creating a course model and its relationship with the course strategy table.
+There is definitely a lot of work to be done and a technical challenge of allowing user to upload an image will be difficult.
+ - So far, I have successfully implemented new course creation on the home page.
+Still working on image upload.

 ## Technical Challenges